 Ensure you have as much information as possible

-The best way to reduce the risk of surprise bills is to ask the right questions during viewings and ask to see evidence.
+The best way to reduce the risk of surprise bills is to ask the right questions during viewings and ask to see the evidence.
 The seller should be happy to do this.
-If they won’t give you the information you ask for it is a red flag there could be a hidden problem.
+If they won’t give you the information you ask for, it is a red flag there could be a hidden problem.

 The most important things to ask

 When was the boiler last serviced?

 Boiler servicing is very important because it helps to prolong the life of an appliance.
 It also reduces the risk of a breakdown.
 Older models should have good service history and reports to prove it.
 If it is a newer model that has never had service, it may be something you want to invest in.
 Sometimes, buyers will pay for it.
 In other cases though, you will have to cover the costs.

 Problems with the installation could mean you are at risk of dangerous carbon monoxide leaks, fire, and other issues.
 If the central heating and boiler weren’t installed by a professional, beware.
 You should ask to see evidence from the installation to make sure the engineer was Gas Safe or OFTEC registered.
 Also, check to make sure they have a certificate to ensure the work was in line with the building regulations at the time.

 It is important to know how much your new home will cost you to run.
 Therefore you want to know roughly how much you would be spending on important things like heating.
 If the bills are unexpectedly high, it could also be a sign that the boiler is old and inefficient.
 In these cases, you may want to look for boiler and central heating quotes before committing to buying.
 This can show you how much you could expect to spend.

 The age of the boiler is really important.
 People are likely to pay more for a property with a new, modern appliance.
 On the other hand, they will consider how much it will cost them to upgrade if the machine is old.

 How old are the radiators?